TeseoLou/clancy-nook-walking-tours/README.md

 #### **Project Plannning**
 The work in this section has been instrumental in establishing clear acceptance criteria and actionable tasks, which are tracked on my GitHub Projects Board [here](https://github.com/users/TeseoLou/projects/3/views/2).
 This process ensures a focused and efficient approach to meeting user needs and business goals.

 In organising and classifying features, I’ve also laid the groundwork for the website’s structure.
-This strategic planning naturally transitions into the **Structure Plane**, where the flow of information and navigation design will align with the core features defined here, ensuring a seamless user experience.
+This strategic planning naturally transitions into the **Structure Plane**, where the flow of information and navigation will align with the core features defined here, ensuring a seamless user experience.

 ### **Structure**
 The **Structure Plane** in User Experience (UX) design focuses on how the information within the project is organised and how the users will interact with that information.
 It bridges the gap between the abstract elements of the strategy and scope and the more concrete aspects of the user interface, defining how the users will experience the navigation and interaction with the website.

-The Structure Plane encompasses navigation design, which demands a clear and consistent navigation scheme that reflects the importance and relationships of different core features.
+The Structure Plane encompasses navigation, which demands a clear and consistent navigation scheme that reflects the importance and relationships of different core features.
 Additionally, interaction design is essential in defining how users will interact with the website’s interface.
 This involves deciding on interaction models, selecting appropriate UI elements such as buttons, forms, and sliders, and designing feedback mechanisms that inform users of the system's responses to their actions.
 Furthermore, developing an effective information architecture is crucial.
 This includes organising the website content in a logical manner for the target audience and may involve techniques like card sorting to involve users in the organisation process.

 For Clancy Nook, this section sets the framework for organising the content and functionality in a way that is intuitive and user-friendly.
 Key considerations including mapping out the user flow to cover the user stories and ensure that the navigation structure supports these journeys.
 Maintaining consistent patterns in layout and design is also vital in promoting instinctual navigation through the site as well as sticking to best practice.
 Furthermore, ensuring that the structure accommodates differently abled users, such as ensuring semantic elements are appropriate and aria-labels are descriptive will ensure screen reader compatibility.